ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 **Connect MyNodeBTC with Zeus**

 myNodeBTC is using LND implementation.
+MyNodeBTC node also include BTCPay and LNbits, so you could use those connections too.
+See bellow the specific section with instructions for those.

 **A - Connect myNodeBTC with LND interface, using Tor network:**